maelys-mcardle/snowflake/docs/language-reference.md

                                  This instruction is not required to use a bank.
                                  You can only name each bank once.
 03    <<        DEVICE  BANK     Send BANK contents to a DEVICE.
-                                 Devices are positive integers.
+                        LITERAL  Devices are positive integers.
 04    >>        DEVICE  BANK     Receive DEVICE data into a BANK.
-                                 Devices are positive integers.
+                        LITERAL  Devices are positive integers.
 05     =        BANK1   BANK2    Copy BANK2 contents to BANK1.
-                                 BANK1 takes on the type of BANK2.
+                        LITERAL  BANK1 takes on the type of BANK2.
                                  If BANK2 is unallocated, BANK1 is deleted.
-06    TO        TYPE    BANK     Converts the contents of BANK to the type set by TYPE.
+06    TO        BANK    TYPE     Converts the contents of BANK to the type set by TYPE.
                                  If BANK is unallocated, default values are used.
                                  If TYPE is `15` (array), an empty array is created.
 07   TYP        BANK1   BANK2    Stores the TYPE of BANK2 into BANK1.
-                                 This type is stored as an integer.
+                        LITERAL  This type is stored as an integer.
                                  If BANK2 is unallocated, stores 0 in BANK1.
 08   DEL        BANK             Deletes all data associated with BANK.
 09   LEN        BANK1   BANK2    Stores the size of BANK2 into BANK1 as integer.
-                                 For string type, stores string length.
+                        LITERAL  For string type, stores string length.
                                  For array type, stores the number of items.
                                  For other types, stores 0.
 ```